micpan0312/EmbedSys_Sunseeker/docs/report.md

   Figure 4: Yolov5 combined with RealSense outputting identified objects with distance respectively
 </p>

 * **Distance Data Processed and Sunlight location Predicted:** Details in calculation and prediction of where the sun would land on the floor are illustrated in details in figure 5.
 After windows are identified and their respective distances measured, the Sunseeker is just one step away from getting to the sunlight spot: the relative angle of the location and the relative distance from the bot to the spot.
-Before getting started, clarification of what are known and unknown are listed in table 1 below.
+Before getting started, clarification of what are known is listed in table 1 below.
 For simplicity, discussion over calculation and trigonometry would be omitted here; instead, they are shown directly in table 2 below as of how the derivation of the final destination distance d7 and relative rotation angle of the robot 𝜽6.
-After prediction, now the bot just needs to rotate 𝜽6 degrees and go straight forward by d7 meters and the sunlight spot search would be complete.
+After prediction, now the Sunseeker just needs to rotate 𝜽6 degrees and go straight forward by d7 meters and the sunlight spot search would be complete.

 <p align="center">
   <img src="media/sunlight_search_diag.jpeg" width="600" />